-- The conductivity levels were within 270 μS/cm and 2342.0 μS/cm during this deployment period.
-TDS ranged from 0.1730 g/L to 1.5000 g/L. - The peaks in conductivity correspond with the higher stage levels.
-As stage increases conductivity increases, as road salt and material are washed into the brook.
-At this time of year during the winter events the roads are salted heavily and as the ice and snow thaws it pushes on into the surrounding urban rivers and brooks. - The drop in conductivity from February 6 to 7 is due to a rainfall event but apparently there was no sufficient runoff of salt or any material to push the conductivity up. - Total Dissolved Solids (TDS), is a parameter that the instrument calculates.
+The conductivity levels were within 397.0 $\mu$ S/cm and 2912.0 $\mu$ S/cm during this deployment period.
+TDS ranged from 0.2540 g/L to 1.8600 g/L.

+The peaks in conductivity on February 28th, March 13th, March 21st and March 26th, correspond with the higher stage levels.
+The presence of inorganic dissolved solids such as road salt and material are washed into the brook and increase the 'normal' levels of conductivity.

+During the colder winter months of the year, the city roads are salted heavily.
+As the ice and snow thaws the residual salts are flushed into surrounding rivers and brooks.

+Total Dissolved Solids (TDS), is a parameter that the instrument calculates.
 TDS is achieved through an algothrim that utilizes data from specific conductivity and water temperature which produces the TDS value.
 This value generally always mirrors specific conductivity.